Hakkâri dynasty

-The Emirate of Hakkâri (Hekarî) was a Kurdish emirate centered around the city of Hakkâri, and to the west of Lake Urmia on the border with Iran, which ruled a wide variety of peoples.
+The Hakkâri dynasty or the Emirate of Hakkâri (Hekarî) was a Kurdish emirate centered around the city of Hakkâri, and to the west of Lake Urmia on the border with Iran, which ruled a wide variety of peoples.

-The emirate lasted from the 14th century until 1845, when internal disputes resulted in it briefly coming under the patronage of the last Kurdish Emirate of Botan, led by Bedir Khan Beg.
+The dynasty lasted from the 14th century until 1845, when internal disputes resulted in it briefly coming under the patronage of the last Kurdish Emirate of Botan, led by Bedir Khan Beg.
 Eventually both were absorbed into the Ottoman Empire following the Tanzimat reforms which reorganised and centralised the state.

 Territory

 The Hakkari emirate ruled over Julamenk, Vostan, Khoshab, Tosp, Urmia, Van and Berkni.
 In 16th-18th century, the Emirate broke up into several smaller fiefdom ruling over the provinces independent from each other. the Emirate bordered Bohtan from the west, and Bidlis from north west.

 History

+The first known emir Hakkari was Abu'l-Hayja ibn Abdullah ibn Abu Khalil ibn Marzuban Al-Hakkari, better known by Abu'l-Hayja Al-Hakkari (died 1143).